adam-ainsworth/spectrum-dev/README.md

 I have included a prebuilt version of taput but you can change the Dockerfile to rebuild it if you wish.

 Some of the arguments weren't working with this latest release of JSSpeccy, although they are included in the source code.
 While I could clone it and build it within the container, it would be very bloated, so I've decided to build it once myself and include it here for now.

-## TODO

-* Allow more flexibility with the compile options & allow multi load tape images
-* Add options for including basic and screen files

-Feel free to submit any suggestions, and let me know if you find this useful.

 ## Licence